Best practices for Cloud Backup

-This is most commonly caused by either a failure to communicate with Cloud Files, running out of disk space, or a failure to communicate with Cloud Backup.
+Backup failure is most commonly caused by a failure to communicate with Cloud Files, running out of disk space, or a failure to communicate with Cloud Backup.

-Sometimes, the agent may fail to backup a particular file because of a permissions error.
-Either the file is in use when the agent attempts to save it or the file in question cannot be read by the agent.
-Consider permissions when hunting for the root cause of a backup failure.
+Sometimes, the agent might fail to back up a particular file because of a permissions error.
+Either the file is in use when the agent attempts to save it or the file can’t be read by the agent.
+Consider permissions when looking for the root cause of a backup failure.

-Ensure you’re running the latest agent release.
+Ensure that you’re running the latest agent release.
 Then, attempt to determine the cause of the error.
-Try the backup/restore again if it is an intermittent error.
-We’re always working on making Cloud Backup more robust.
+If the error is intermittent, try the backup again.

 My backup/restore is slow.
 What can I do?

 If your backup or restore is encrypted, it will be especially slow.
-Encryption comes at a cost.
-Otherwise, look to the section above, “What Should I Not Save?”.
-The less there is to save/restore, the faster it will be.
+Also, review the “Choosing what to back up” section for what you should not be backing up.
+The less there is to back up or restore, the faster the process will be.

 Continue the conversation in the Rackspace Community.